UniversalDependencies/UD_Persian-Seraji/README.md

 ## CONTRIBUTORS
-The Persian UD is created by (in order of size of contribution):

 Mojgan Seraji (manual annotation, automatic conversion with manual corrections)
 Filip Ginter (automatic conversion)
 Joakim Nivre (consultation for guidelines)